-Alice Ward, Treasurer, is new to the Casa family this year as she joins the Board.
+Alice Ward, Treasurer, joined the Casa family in 2017 as a member of the Board.
 She comes to Casa as a big fan of the Montessori method and 5 year Montessori Mom.
-She and her husband, Charlie, are empty nesters living in Cary, Their daughter Molly works at MSNBC in New York City.
+She and her husband, Charlie, are empty nesters living in Cary.
+Their daughter Molly works at MSNBC in New York City.
 The recent exciting news for the family is that Molly’s team has been nominated for 2 news Emmys!
 Alice has previously volunteered at Raleigh Little Theatre, University of Notre Dame Women alumnae and Moore Square Middle School.
-Her “day job” is being and IT Manager at NetApp in RTP.
-Alice is honored and excited to be joining the Casa Board this year as it allows her to support two things she is passionate about…..children and diversity.
+Her “day job” is being an IT Manager at NetApp in RTP.
+Alice is honored and excited to be joining the Casa Board as it allows her to support two things she is passionate about…..children and diversity.
+Term ending: June 2023

-Contact the Board: The board may be reached at firstname.lastname@example.org.
-Individual email addresses follow the format for First name Last name: email@example.com.
+Contact the Board and Administration: The board and administration may be reached at email@example.com.
+To reach individual members, the format is the first letter of the member’s first name, followed by their last name: FLastname@cemcs.org.
 The school’s business address is the primary mailing address that may be used for board members.